Beverly Hills, 90210: Casting

 Torand Productions was used by the production company for several seasons on the show.
 "Torand" is derived from the first several letters of Aaron Spelling's first and second children, Tori and Randy.

 The original name for the show, used during shooting of the original pilot in March and April 1990, was Doing Time in Beverly Hills; later, the tentative title for the show changed to Class of Beverly Hills.
 The show's episodes were issue-based until the producers decided it should become a teen soap opera.
 In the first season, the teenage characters (aside from David Silver and Scott Scanlon) were said to be in the eleventh grade, but due to the success of the show, their ages were retconned to be one year younger in the second season, making them tenth graders in the first.

 Jennie Garth had to audition five times for the role of Kelly Taylor and was the first to be cast on the show.
 Gabrielle Carteris felt that she was too old to play a high school student.
 She first auditioned for Brenda because she thought that being a real-life twin would help her chances, but the producers felt that she would be better for the part of Andrea.
+Alicia Silverstone was offered an unspecified role, but she turned it down to focus on a film career instead.

 When Tori Spelling (Aaron Spelling's daughter) auditioned for the show, she used the name Tori Mitchell and auditioned for the role of Kelly Taylor, but she was eventually recognized and was instead cast as Donna Martin.
 Tori Spelling brought Shannen Doherty to her father's attention after seeing Doherty's movie Heathers and being impressed with her performance.